The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 Mistakes to Avoid When Starting A Real Estate LLC

-Now that you know the benefits that come with starting a real estate LLC and how to go about getting your business off the ground, here are mistakes you would want to avoid.
+Now that you know the benefits of starting a real estate LLC and how to get your business off the ground, here are mistakes you would want to avoid.

 Purchasing Property Before Starting the Real Estate LLC

-One benefit to starting your real estate business as an LLC is that your business becomes a separate legal entity from you.
+One benefit to starting a real estate LLC is that your business becomes a separate legal entity from you.

 This means that you get protection from personal liability.